sarsamurmu/zusty/pages/src/docs/general/variables.md

   ('uniqueDevice', 100px, 600px)
 );

-// Don't Forget to Add a Blank () at last of custom-breakpoints list if you've single item
+// Don't forget to add a blank () at last of custom-breakpoints list if you've single item
 ```

-After Compiling the SCSS you can Use it wherever [Breakpoints](../general/breakpoints) are supported.
+After compiling the SCSS you can use it wherever [Breakpoints](../general/breakpoints) are supported.